Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 • Installation of an Ignition Interlock Device for 1-2 years after your license is returned

-Second offense DUI over .15%
+2nd offense DUI over .15%

 • Mandatory jail time of 6 months to 1 year

-• Mandatory license suspension of 2 years
+• License suspension of 2 years

 • Mandatory fine of $1000